AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 Output:

-The message "Opened help window" in the output box, along with a separate window will be shown.
+The message "Opened help window" in the output box.
+A separate help window will also be shown.

 *help command without input command*
 ![Help.PNG](images/user-guide/Help.PNG)
 *help command for `add` command*
 ![HelpAdd.PNG](images/user-guide/help_add_output.png)

-### Adding a person: `add`
+## 2.2 Adding a person: `add`

 Adds a contact with the input details to OH.